umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 The root cause is due to conflicts between your source and the code in the repository on Umbraco Cloud.
 This is usually due to one of two things:

 1. Cloud project package(s) has been auto upgraded, and that diff was already applied.
-2. You and your team is not following the "left to right" deployment model.
+2. You and your team are not following the ["left to right" deployment model](../../../deployment/README.md).

-In both cases you have to make sure that your repository is up too speed with any changes there are in the cloud environment, resolving potential conflicts manually.
+In both cases you have to make sure that your repository is up too speed with any changes there are in the cloud environment.
+You will have to resolve potential conflicts manually.

 Once that has been done, you should run a new deployment, but without the `cloud-sync` step.